 - 1. Question paper should be set strictly according to the syllabus. - 2.
 The language of questions should be straight & simple. - 3.
-In all nine questions should be asked, of which first question of 15 marks (Comprising of 10 short answer type questions covering the whole syllabus) will be compulsory. - 4.
-Of the remaining eight questions, two questions should be asked from each section, of which the candidates are required to attempt one question from each section.
-All questions carry equal marks (15).
+Not more than one question should be based on one topic. - 4.
+The question paper should cover the whole syllabus and questions should be evenly distributed. - 5.
+At least eight questions should be set, out of which the candidates should be required to attempt any five.

-Section-A: Decision Making- Concepts of decision making, introduction to quantitative tools, introduction to linear programming, uses of LP in different fields, graphic solution to problems, formulation of problems.

-Section-B: Simplex Method: Concept of simplex Method, solving profit maximization and cost minimizations problems.
-Formulation of farms and non-farm problems as linear programming models and solutions.

-Section-C: Extension of Linear Programming models: Variable resource and price programming, transportation problems, recursive programming, dynamic programming.

-Section-D:Game Theory- Concepts of game theory, two person constant sum, zero sum game, saddle point, solution to mixed strategies, the rectangular game as linear programme.
+Decision Making- Concepts of decision making, introduction to quantitative tools, introduction to linear programming, uses of LP in different fields, graphic solution to problems, formulation of problems.
+Simplex Method: Concept of simplex Method, solving profit maximization and cost minimizations problems.
+Formulation of farms and non farm problems as linear programming models and solutions.
+Extension of Linear Programming models: Variable resource and price programming, transportation problems, recursive programming, dynamic programming.
+Game Theory- Concepts of game theory, two person constant sum, zero sum game, saddle point, solution to mixed strategies, the rectangular game as linear programme.